Red-and-White-Fox/Vanilla-Storage-Interface/README.md

-### Note: IRL responsibilities quieted down for the moment so we're back to working on our Minecraft projects, including this one ^^.
+### Note: IRL responsibilities don't really allow us much time to work on our Minecraft projects at the moment.

 ---